Waka Nathan: Rugby union career

 Nathan played as an Auckland Rugby Union representative, making his debut in 1959 before the age of 19.
 He ultimately made 88 appearances and scored 51 points.
 He notably scored a last-minute try against Canterbury, enabling his teammate Mike Cormack to score the conversion and seal a 19–18 victory that saw Auckland successfully defending the Ranfurly Shield in 1960.

 Nathan debuted for the New Zealand Māori in 1960 and played six years with the team.
-He also played for national team from 1962 to 1967 as a breakaway.
+He also played for the All Blacks from 1962 to 1967 as a breakaway.
 During his All Blacks career, he was on tour to Australia, the British Isles and France.
 Nathan had several strong performances at the start of the 1963–64 tour, before missing six games with a broken finger.
 He then sustained a broken jaw against Llanelli and was informed that the injury would keep him sidelined for six months.
 He nonetheless scored 11 tries in 15 matches on that tour, the third-most among his teammates.
 He was given the nickname Le Panthère Noir ("the Black Panther") by the rugby reporter of a French newspaper, who was impressed by Nathan's ability to pursue opponents on the field like the animal.
 Nathan was conferred the Tom French Cup as Māori player of the year in 1962 and 1966.

 Injuries – including another broken jaw during the 1967 tour in Britain – reduced Nathan to playing 14 tests for New Zealand with 14 wins with the team.
 He finished his test career unbeaten with 23 tries.
 He was described by Colin Meads as "the most virile runner with the ball in hand".

 Post-playing career

 After his retirement from playing, Nathan was a selector and manager of the New Zealand Māori from 1971 to 1977.
 He also managed the New Zealand Māori on their tour of Wales and Spain in 1982.
 He was later chosen by New Zealand Rugby to jog onto the field and open the proceedings for the first Rugby World Cup in 1987.
+In 1990, Nathan was awarded the New Zealand 1990 Commemoration Medal.

 Nathan was a life member of Auckland Rugby and the Otahuhu Rugby Club.
 He briefly served as President of the Auckland Rugby Union from 2003 to 2004, before becoming Patron of the Auckland Rugby Board.
 Auckland Rugby also established the Waka Nathan Challenge Cup, in recognition of Nathan's efforts to the union as a player and administrator.
 The competition is played between local premier club rugby teams.